 The City of Willmar has over 30 parks spread throughout the community, each with a wide variety of opportunities for residents to participate in.
 Whether you’re interested in a leisurely walk, bike ride, or just sitting by the side of one of Minnesota’s famed 10,000 lakes, you're sure to find a park to enjoy.
 Willmar's most notable and Popular Park Destinations serve a wide variety of interests.
 From Playground Parks to Dog Parks, theres a place for everyone to enjoy leisure time outdoors.

 Popular Park Destinations

-For information on the programming that takes place in the parks, on the athletic fields or to reserve a park shelter visit the Willmar Community Ed and Rec website or phone (320) 231-8490.
+For information on all activities and programming that takes place in the parks and on the athletic fields visit the Willmar Community Ed and Rec website or phone (320) 231-8490.

 GLACIAL LAKES STATE TRAIL (from MN DNR)

 The Glacial Lakes State Trail is located on a former Burlington Northern Railroad grade, and is generally wheelchair accessible.
 The trail is paved for 22 miles between Willmar, Spicer, New London, Hawick, and the Kandiyohi/Stearns County line.
 An additional 5 miles from Richmond to Roscoe in Stearns County is also paved.
 From Willmar to New London there is 10 miles of grass treadway for horseback riding, while the New London to the Kandiyohi/Stearns County line segment has grass shoulders to accommodate this activity.